christroutner/docker-ec-slp-rpi/README.md

 a Raspberry Pi.
 Furthermore, the software is run in daemon mode so the RPi can be used as a stand-alone server for validating SLP transactions over JSON RPC.

+There are a lot of moving targets with this software.
+Electron Cash is constantly changing, SLP protocol is changing, Python and associated libraries are also constantly changing.
+Things break.
+No guarantee this repo will work.

 # Installation and Usage
 It's assumed that you are starting with a fresh installation of Raspbian on a Raspberry Pi B+ v3.